reruo321/CPP-Self-Study/README.md

 See [here](https://github.com/reruo321/Cplus_Practice) for my first C++ practice with a guide book.

 Also see [here](https://github.com/reruo321/OS-Self-Study) for my OS self study repository.
-It focuses on the C usage on the Linux system programming.
+It focuses on C on the Linux system programming.

 ## My C++ Projects
 * [CLI Simple Picross for Windows](https://github.com/reruo321/CLI-Simple-Picross) - A simple puzzle game in Windows CLI